ecortez91/DonationsWebApp-Symfony/README.md

 There is a nice trend going on right now with WebApps focusing on minimalistic design, fun/cute icons, simplicity, high-performance and using powerful frameworks, in this case, I'm using Symfony 4, which is just...
 Awesome.

 I've built a REST API here that expects a get request and returns a JSON object that contains all the donations that have been made until then.
-I've added an example using an AJAX showing how to call it in order to obtajin the JSON structure from this Webservice.
+I've added an example using an AJAX request ("View all donations" button) showing how to call it in order to obtain the JSON structure from this Webservice.

-There is also a log function there, it stores in a .txt the IP and DateTime of all users that try to log-in (I'm storing everyone, people that authenticate correctly and people that don't; in order to keep track of things).
+There is also a log function in the SecurityController, it stores in a .txt the IP and DateTime of all users that try to log-in (I'm storing everyone, people that authenticate correctly and people that don't; in order to keep track of things).

 ********************************